LRitzdorf/helpers/README.md

 - `notify`: A (very) simple wrapper script that executes a command, then rings your terminal bell when it finishes.
 Potentially helpful for long-running commands, like installers.
+- `stmux`: A semi-intelligent script to manage shared `tmux` sessions for multiple users.
+Creates sockets in a known, accessible location, and searches for existing sessions by name before creating a new one.